Rachel Letofsky

 Amanda is looking for stories and projects that make her feel deeply and that surprise her, whether that be in form, voice, tone, concept, ambition, or all of the above.
 She is particularly drawn to stories from Asian and Latinx writers, though she is always looking for stories with compelling writing featuring protagonists with a distinct voice and personality; clever, quirky, gritty, and/or twisty stories that keep her reading through the night.

 For nonfiction, she’s interested in stories that offer fresh cultural, political, and/or social critiques along with personal narratives on art, pop culture, tech, and forgotten, unexamined history.
 She is looking for perspectives from the margins or from emerging artists and academics with original ideas and sharp commentary.
 She is open to select poetry, memoirs, and illustrated gift/humor books.
-Recent favorites include Carmen Maria Machado, Cathy Park Hong, Alexander Chee, and Jenny Odell.
+Recent favorites include Carmen Maria Machado, Cathy Park Hong, Alexander Chee, and Isabel Wilkerson.

 Submission Guidelines